tppolkow/mke-docs/content/dev/getting-started/create-cluster.md

 - Without ssh-agent, ensure that the SSH private key is accessible at the path specified in the keyPath field of the `mke4.yaml` configuration file.
 {{< /callout >}}

+{{< callout type="important" >}}
+MKE4k supports Calico OSS by default.
+Customers can use CNI of their choice as unmanaged CNI (for example Calico Enterprise).
+Please refer to documentation of [installing an unmanaged CNI plugin](.../configuratin/container-network-interface/unmanaged-cni-providers/install-unmanaged-cni.md).
+{{< /callout >}}

 ## Create a cluster

 {{< callout type="warning" >}}